royby-cyberark/k8s-course/README.md

   * [Dead man snitch](https://deadmanssnitch.com/plans) - simply get a url and use it for the watchdog, we don't know if its AWS.
   * Being on AWS like us, maybe even in the same region, is not good, since if AWS goes down we get silence.
   * We could investigate by nslooking the hostname, then the ip and try to identify the source.
+* in the alert manager ui, the "silence" is like a snooze button where you silence alerts for a period of time

 ## Using pagerduty with alertmanager
 see `alert-manager/sample_alertmanager_with_pagerduty.yaml`